luisezequielmunoz/luisezequielmunoz/README.md

 👋🏻 *Hello, Hola, Ciao, Bonjour.*

 📚 My name is Luis and I am a Full Stack Data Scientist, born and raised in Argentina and currently based in London, UK.
-Having graduated with a **Masters Degree in Management & Data Analytics**, in addition to my **Bachelors in Economics & Accounting** (both with the highest academic distinctions), I have solidified theoretical concepts related to Data Science field.
+Having graduated with a **Masters Degree in Data Science & Management**, in addition to my **Bachelors in Economics** (both with the highest academic distinctions), I have solidified theoretical concepts related to Data Science field.

 👨🏼‍💻 Furthermore, I have been working in the IT industry for the past 4 years, during which time I have gained considerable experience working globally with different stakeholders while defining the problem, collecting and querying data, developing end-to-end ML projects, data analysis and visualization.